-Here's what you need to know about Inauguration Day protests, events in Seattle
+What you need to know about Inauguration Day protests, events in Seattle

 Saturday

-Womxn’s March on Seattle: 10:30 a.m. rally at Judkins Park, followed by a march to Seattle Center beginning at 11 a.m.
-From 20th Avenue South and South Weller Street, the route heads north on 20th Avenue South, west on South Jackson Street, north on 4th Avenue, west on Denny Way, and north on 2nd Avenue North into Seattle Center.
+Womxn’s March on Seattle: 10 a.m. rally at Judkins Park, with march to Seattle Center beginning at 11 a.m.
+From 20th Avenue South and South Weller Street, the route heads north on 20th Avenue South, west on South Jackson Street, north on Fourth Avenue, west on Denny Way, and north on Second Avenue North into Seattle Center.
 About 30,000 people are expected to attend.
-But organizers are predicted as many as 50,000 attendees.
-Read more.
+Organizers predict as many as 50,000 attendees.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.